w3c/baggage/baggage/HTTP_HEADER_FORMAT_RATIONALE.md

 ## Limits

-The idea behind limits is to provide trace vendors standard safeguards so the content of the `Correlation-Context` header can be stored with the request.
+The idea behind limits is to provide trace vendors standard safeguards so the content of the `Baggage` header can be stored with the request.
 Thus the limits are defined on the number of keys, max pair length, and the total size.
 The total size limit is the most important for planning data storage requirements.

 Another consideration was that HTTP cookies provide a similar way to pass custom data via HTTP headers.
-So the limits should make the correlation context name-value pairs fit the typical cookie limits.
+So the limits should make the baggage name-value pairs fit the typical cookie limits.

 - *Maximum number of name-value pairs* - this limit was taken as a number of cookies allowed by